 Free from tourist flooded fjords and over Instagrammed waterfalls, Varanger is a quiet and peaceful peninsula, located at the far eastern end of Troms og Finnmark fylke in Northern Norway.
 Sharing borders with Finland & Russia, the territory exhibits a sparsely populated and expansive area of wild terrain, encircled by chilly waters.
 Ancient rock strata and hardy flora anchor resourceful, modern day communities who proudly embrace their local heritage and confident citizenry - whilst striking a seemingly ideal work / life balance.

 Spanning four seasons, this gallery offers a tiny glimpse into a rugged, yet tranquil existence.
 Welcome to Arktisk Grenseland.

-'Arktisk Grenseland' is also my new publication, available to order at Another Place Press.
+'Arktisk Grenseland' available as Field Notes 015 at Another Place Press.